iso-tc211-jp/iinkai075/slideshow.md

   - No
 3. Is this International Standard used in your country without national adoption or are products used in your country based on this standard?
   - Yes
+  - Multiple ISO 19128 compliant services are in operation in Japan.
 4. Is this International Standard, or its national adoption, referenced in regulations in your country?
   - No